craciungabi/FreaksCatalog-Blockchain/README.md

 # FreaksCatalog-Blockchain

-To run this project you need to install [Openzeppelin contracts] [npm install @openzeppelin/contracts]
+To run this project you need to install [Openzeppelin contracts]: npm install @openzeppelin/contracts

  Create an ERC1155 FreakTeam-contract and ProfitSharing-contract with following functions:

-  -add, delete and modifity a freak [these functions can only be called by hr];
+  add, delete and modifity a freak [these functions can only be called by hr];

     Each freak should have the following attributes: name (string)